mhismail/vpc-docs/overview-functionality.md

 The main arguments to these function are the `sim` and `obs` arguments, which specify a simulation dataset and an observation dataset.
 All other arguments can be used to customize data parsing and visual appearance of the VPC such as stratification and binning.
 All four functions will return a ggplot2 object.

+## Using PsN-generated data

+The `vpc` tool in PsN conveniently outputs observation and simulation data from a NONMEM model, and calculates statistics for the VPC.
+The `vpc` package in R can use these observation and simulation data files and create a VPC from that.
+This is easily implemented using e.g.:

+    vpc(psn_folder = "vpc_dir1")

+This will automatically excract the simulation and observation data, perform the required calculations, and plot the VPC.
+Note that the `psn_folder` argument is available for all four `vpc_`-functions.

 ## Separation of calculations and plotting

 With the *vpc* package you can easily separate the process of calculating the statistics and plotting of those statistics.
 This can be useful if the calculation of the statistics is slow, or if you want to use the statistics for numerical comparisons.